ofmla/devito-wiki/Quick-start-notes-on-dev-with-OpenMP-5.md

 Before writing lots of OpenMP 5 code please note that the **full standard has not yet been implemented**.
 Check what you are coding against https://clang.llvm.org/docs/OpenMPSupport.html#openmp-implementation-details

+If you need nightly builds, where are straightforward instructions for building from source - https://apt.llvm.org/building-pkgs.php

 --

 #### Short FAQ: